 How to insert Sparklines in Excel

-In this section you will learn how to insert a sparklines using a few steps.
-In the picture below you can see the final result:
+In this section, you will learn how to insert sparklines using a few steps.
+In the picture below, you can see the final result:

-1. Select the cell that you want to place the chart.
+1. Select the cell where you want to place the chart.

 2. Select the Insert tab.